MicrosoftDocs/azure-devops-yaml-schema/task-reference/github-release-v0.md

 **`target`** - **Target**<br>
 `string`.
 Required when `action = create || action = edit`.
 Default value: `$(Build.SourceVersion)`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Specify the commit SHA for which the GitHub release will be created.
-E.g. `48b11d8d6e92a22e3e9563a3f643699c16fd6e27`.
-You can also use a variable here.
-E.g. `$(myCommitSHA)`.
+Specifies the commit SHA you want to use to create the GitHub release, for example `48b11d8d6e92a22e3e9563a3f643699c16fd6e27`.
+You can also use a variable, like `$(myCommitSHA)`, in this field.
 <!-- :::editable-content-end::: -->
 <br>